sebaraj/CPSC426/README.md

    - Due
  - Lab 4: Sharded key-value cache (moderate)
    - Due
+ - Lab 5: Distributed machine learning
+   - Due
- - Lab 5: Final project
+ - Lab 6: Final project
    - [Requirements and ideas **from 2023 for reference**](https://docs.google.com/document/d/1J6Do0IPsnUsrfRx7VFjwPNFUSYVBA0BZ/edit)
    - Proposals due:
    - Final deliverables due: (Last day of final exam; you may not be able to use the discretionary hours as per Yale College's regulations.)